Lessons from executive coaching:

 Our culture has a large role in developing and encouraging leadership arrogance.
 A culture that values these things fuels human tendencies to desire power, prestige, perks, and privilege.
 From an early age, we are trained to focus on what we can take from life rather than what we can give.
 This encourages the quest for the highest power level to be in the best position to be takers.

 History shows that egotists are rewarded more than humble leaders, at least from an observable standpoint, whether in business, politics, or social life.
-Prideful, forceful, outgoing, and brash behavior seem to permit greater levels of advancement than humility.
+Prideful, forceful, outgoing, and brash behavior permit greater advancement than humility.
 Leaders with these traits are seen as more admired, revered, and feared due to their ability to take charge and get things done.
 The fallout behind the scenes, where people pay a high price, is generally overlooked.
 The big accomplishments drown out the detriments.

 Arrogance is born from these influences, where leaders feel privileged and free to do as they wish.
 Because of their positions and accomplishments, they go unchallenged and unquestioned.
 A mindset develops that they operate under different rules and can take liberties others cannot.
-Their behavior, especially with how they treat others, is often granted an exceptional status, where the ends justify the means.
+Their behavior, especially how they treat others, is often granted an exceptional status where the ends justify the means.

 The culture also admires ego and the ability to control the world around you.
 Those who have command are regarded as impressive and important.
 As described in the HBR article by Rasmus Hougaard and Jacqueline Carter, Ego is the Enemy of Good Leadership, importance feeds on itself, magnifying the effect in an upward spiral.
-Young aspiring professionals are being taught and trained, both in school and on the job, to reach the highest level of importance possible and tell others what to do: to be “in charge.”
+Young aspiring professionals are being taught and trained in school and on the job to reach the highest level of importance possible and tell others what to do: to be “in charge.”
 Arrogance is the natural outcome of someone who believes they deserve to be in charge.
-This is seen as a fulfilling purpose, and everything else is simply less important.
+This is seen as a fulfilling purpose, and everything else is less important.

 Another cultural influence on the prevalence of leadership arrogance is the competitive nature of business.
 It is commonly believed that to survive on today’s battleground for market share and profits, the leader must be tough, aggressive, and ruthless.
 Boldness, notoriety, and arrogance are the tactics used to gain the upper hand and be victorious.
-Most business settings have come to expect this, allow for it, and endure it within the ranks.
+Most business settings have come to expect this, allow it, and endure it within the ranks.

 An HBR article by Bill Taylor on leadership arrogance points out that many view life in business as competitive by nature, requiring an aggressive approach to the outside world and within the company walls.
 Everyone is in the trenches together, and arrogance becomes a “useful” tool to keep the internal machinery running.